zaaack/ocaml-language-server/README.md

 For node-based clients like [vscode-reasonml](https://github.com/freebroccolo/vscode-reasonml) `--node-ipc` is the most efficient approach.
-Clients written other languages should use `--stdio` or `--socket`.
+Clients written in other languages should use `--stdio` or `--socket`.

 ## Building the server